jdevfullstack/programming-core-concepts/README.md

 can do: the era of information, real-time data, almost realistic 3D games, artificial intelligence, etc.

-Learning computer science now is a very sophitiscated one unlike it was in the past: there are too many fields even in software development alone.
+Learning computer science now is a very sophisticated one unlike it was in the past: there are too many fields even in software development alone.

-And if you are a beginner, you might be discouraged of all the things you need to learn but don't worry:
+And if you are a beginner, you might be discouraged from all the things you need to learn but don't worry:
 **you don't need to learn them all**.
-What you need to learn first is the understanding how computer works and the fundamentals of computer programming that all computer programming languages have in common.
+What you need to learn first is the understanding how computers work and the fundamentals of computer programming that all computer programming languages have in common.

-And since almost every programming language nowadays inherit directly and indirectly concepts from the C language, we'll be using it to demonstrate the core concepts of programming.
+And since almost every programming language nowadays directly and indirectly inherits concepts from the C language, we'll be using it to demonstrate the core concepts of programming.